tophtucker/bates/README.md

 Delete any build and transpiled file.

 `npm run bates -- deploy`
 Deploy your dist folder to surge.
-You need to have a CNAME file if you don't to fill any prompts here.
+You need to have a CNAME file if you don't want to fill any prompts here.

 `npm run bates -- release`
 Using the git commits, check for the changes since your last release and suggest a new version.
 If approved, bump the package and push a new tag.